JoJaJones/MinutesToMidnight/README.md

 An app that counts down to a date and time specified by the user.
 An example  would be a countdown till you're off work for the week.

+NOTE: Widen the console section of the repl.it for proper UI display

 ### The 6 is a Lie - Patricia Booth, Josh Jones, Lindsey Olmstead, Jason Rash

 Project for Oregon State University Summer 2019 Beaver Hacks